Sun City Democrats’ Club

 6. The Sun City Democrats Club shall be the ‘controlling entity’ of IMPACT for the purpose of reporting as required by Title 15 of the Texas Election Code.

-Article 5: Meetings, special meetings, quorums and 2/3 majorities,
+Article 5: Meetings, special meetings, quorums and 2/3 majorities, minutes, and recordkeeping

 The procedures for calendaring general, special and Board meeting dates shall be listed.
 Quorums shall be defined.
 Attendance eligibility and access to Board minutes shall be defined.